joepv/fibaro-control/README.md

 You can download the [latest release](https://github.com/joepv/fibaro-control/releases/latest) from the [releases](https://github.com/joepv/fibaro-control/releases) page.

-Just select the `Fibaro.Contol.exe` file from the assets if you just want to use the program.
+Just select the `Fibaro.Control.exe` file from the assets if you just want to use the program.

 ![Assets](Documentation/Image004.png "Fibaro Control: Assets")